 Transitioning your students from basic addition to 2-3-digit addition can be tough sometimes!
-There are five 2-3 digit addition strategies I focus on in my classroom.
+There are a few different 2-3 digit addition strategies I focus on in my classroom.

-In this post, you’ll see pictures using my addition strategies resource, but you can implement these strategies with just paper and pencil!
+In this post, you’ll see examples and activities from this addition strategies resource, but you can implement these strategies with just paper and pencil!

 Many of these strategies are for two-digit addition AND three-digit addition.
 I prefer to start with two-digit addition in my classroom and then apply them to three-digit addition.